arjuuuuunnnnn/Diffusion/README.md

 - The theoretical foundations of diffusion models
 - Step-by-step explanation of the forward and reverse processes
-- Mathematical intuition behind the noise prediction and derivation Read full article here: [Understanding Diffusion Probabilistic Models](https://medium.com/@hemanthsbanur/diffusion-probabilistic-models-from-ink-drops-to-ai-c337750b317e)
+- Mathematical intuition behind the noise prediction and derivation

+👉Read full article here: [Understanding Diffusion Probabilistic Models](https://medium.com/@hemanthsbanur/diffusion-probabilistic-models-from-ink-drops-to-ai-c337750b317e)

 ## Setup and Installation